Adding/Dropping or Withdrawing from a Course

 Once the two- or five-year period has lapsed, credit is contingent upon the evaluation of the Department Chair to determine if the course satisfactorily meets current standards and practices in the discipline.

 Portfolio credit equivalencies at the graduate level are determined by the Department Chair.

 Returning Graduate Students Who Have Prior Transfer Credit

 Returning students who have not attended RMCAD for over one year (three consecutive terms) must initiate their return through the Graduate Admissions Office.
 The RMCAD catalog that is in place during the term the student returns indicates degree requirements.
 Therefore, returning students who have prior transfer credit may be required to have their transfer credit reevaluated prior to re-enrolling.
 This is true particularly if students are declaring a different major.

 Credit to be evaluated includes credits taken before initial acceptance to RMCAD and any credits taken since last attending RMCAD.
 Returning students who have attended RMCAD within the last year may re-enroll through the Office of the Registrar, and external credit will not be reevaluated.

-Withdrawing from RMCAD
+Student initiated withdrawal from RMCAD

 If a refund is due to a student who has withdrawn from RMCAD, as determined by the Student Accounts Office according to RMCAD refund policy, the refund will be mailed within 30 days of the student’s completion of the formal college withdrawal process.